HYBRID EVENT: You can participate in person at Orlando, Florida, USA or Virtually from your home or work.

 Speaker at Addiction Medicine, Behavioral Health and Psychiatry 2021 - Ramesh Nagarajappa

-The Oxford Dental College at Bangalore, India
+The Oxford Dental College, India

 Title : Challenges and approaches in the management of Digital craving